babluuss/sudoku_in_C/README.md

 ## Note

-I built this Sudoku game because I saw my girlfriend, Fatima Nava, playing it once and told her I could build it.
+I built this Sudoku game because I saw my girl, playing it once and told her I could build it.
 This project is dedicated to her and her love for Sudoku.

 Enjoy the game!